nchkonia/react-X-O/README.md

 ### Setup
-Install form package.json and then run locally
+Install from `package.json` and then run locally
 ```
 npm install
 npm start